Six mistakes in SEO copywriting

 - Include paid links without marking it with a nofollow tag

-- Focus on the customers.
-NOT your company
+6. Focus on your customers, NOT your business

-No one cares about you or your company.
-Visitors want to know how they can benefit from your product and why they should buy it.
-There’s a very cool copywriting tool on the web that’s called We We Calculator and you can use it to make sure your copy is customer oriented.
-Basically, what is does is clean up your text from all the “we”, “me”, “us” you’ve included and remind you to replace it with “you”.
+There’s a very cool copywriting tool called We We Calculator that you can use it to ensure your copy is customer oriented.
+It basically cleans up your website copy from all the “we”, “me”, “us” and reminds you to replace those with “you”.

-Did I miss anything?
+Did we miss anything?
 Let us know in a comment below.